 Ultrasound also allows your doctor to visualize needles as they are guided to the specific target for treatment.
 This not only increases effectiveness of regenerative injections such as PRP and prolotherapy, but also vastly decreases inherent risk when placing needles into joints or around areas rich with nerves and blood vessels.

-Schedule with FoRM’s Ultrasound specialist:
+Schedule with FoRM’s Ultrasound specialist in Portland, Oregon:

 Schedule with Dr. Ryan Minarik, ND